 Bloodstained: Curse of the Moon

 Once trained as a demon hunter, Gebel was infused with dark magic allowing him to take on the demons more effectively.
 Unfortunately, in working against the demons he was captured and imprisoned by them.
-It was only through the actions of three heroes -- Zangetsu, Miriam, and Alfred -- that Gebel was freeds from his imprisonment.
+It was only through the actions of three heroes -- Zangetsu, Miriam, and Alfred -- that Gebel was freed from his imprisonment.
 Vowing to aid them in their quest, Gebel joined the party, allowing them to explore deeper, and more effectively, into the dark domain of the demons.

 Ascending the castle of the demon Gremory, Alfred aided his companions with his ability to turn into bats, which granted them access to new areas of the castle that would otherwise be blocked to them.
 With Gebel's assistance, the heroes quickly fought their way through the castle, eventually leading to the confrontation with the dark demon itself.
-The battle against Greamory was tough, leading to a fight atop the castle keep itself, In the end the demon was defeated due to the combined strength of the four heroes.
+The battle against Gremory was tough, leading to a fight atop the castle keep itself, In the end the demon was defeated due to the combined strength of the four heroes.

 However, dark magic was unleashed with Gremory's defeat.
 Zangetsu, who had been cursed long ago by demons, was unable to prevent himself from absorbing the magic.
 He became the new Emperor of Darkness.
 His party fled, unsure of how to handle this demonic twist.